 Not only is Washington D.C. filled with history but it is also one of the most dog friendly cities in the US!

 Interested in exploring the many parks or dog parks in Washington D.C.?
-Experience the variety of dog friendly hiking trails in Rock Creek Park or stop by the Yards Park in the Navy Yard, where dogs frequently enjoy the outdoors with their owners.
+Experience the variety of dog friendly hiking trails in Rock Creek Park or stop by the Yards Park in the Navy Yard, where dogs frequently enjoy outdoor activities with their owners.

 The Washington Nationals even offer “Pups in the Park” baseball games.
 Your dog can go to the games with you, but even better, the proceeds from the ticket sales are donated to the Humane Rescue Alliance!